List of Marvel Comics characters: H: Hunter in Darkness

-Hunter in Darkness is a semi-legendary, bipedal lupine creature native to the Canadian wilderness, first appearing in Wolverine (vol. 2) #34 (December 1990).
+Hunter in Darkness is a semi-legendary, bipedal, lupine creature native to the Canadian wilderness, first appearing in Wolverine (vol. 2) #34 (December 1990).
 This humanoid, wolf-like being is animalistic though somewhat intelligent, alternating between mindless aggression and calculated hunting behaviors, even at one point seemingly forming an "alliance" with Elsie-Dee, Albert, and Wolverine.
 Among the Blackfoot in Canada, the Hunter is known as a boogeyman and the subject of legends.
 Wolverine first encountered the creature in the Canadian wilderness after escaping from the Weapon X project in a mostly feral state, at which point Wolverine freed the Hunter from a bear trap.
 Wolverine reencountered the Hunter years later.
 The Hunter was at one point captured and put on display in New York City, but it later escaped and returned to Canada.

+Huntsman

+Huntsman is the name of two characters appearing in American comic books published by Marvel Comics.

 Hussar

 Hussar is a warrior serving in the Royal Elite of the Shi'ar Imperial Guard.
-She wields a whip that she uses to channel bioelectricity into her opponents to shock and paralyze.
-The character, created by Chris Claremont and John Byrne, first appeared in The Uncanny X-Men #137 (September 1980).
+She wields a whip that she uses to channel bioelectricity for offense.
+Hussar was created by Chris Claremont and John Byrne, first appeared in The Uncanny X-Men #137 (September 1980).